rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

   searches for a particular keyword.
 [Experience from libs.rs indicates that there is no trivial solution to this though](https://github.com/rust-lang/rfcs/pull/3488#issuecomment-1721208225)

+  - The concept of duplicates itself is also more ambiguous than you'd think.
+  One good example is the endless decision on whether keywords should be combined or split up: for example, using "http" and "server" or "http-server" keywords.
+This problem isn't unique to keywords or categories, since there's always overlap between different groups and it's never clear where to draw the boundaries.

 - **Clarity:** Categories, as implemented on crates.io, have a description associated with them, so the chance of misunderstanding what kinds of crates belong to them is reduced.
 Keywords by themselves can be unclear in some